JackMing/Hadoop-2.6.0-on-USC-HPCC-Clusters/README.md

           HADOOP_TEMPLATE_DIR=${HADOOP_TEMPLATE_DIR:-/path/to/configuration/template/dir/}

-3. In `setup-and-start-hadoop-on-hpcc` and `setup.sh`, chang `HADOOP_HOME` to the path of Hadoop-2.6.0 home directory.
+3. In `setup-and-start-hadoop-on-hpcc` and `setup.sh`, change `HADOOP_HOME` to the path of Hadoop-2.6.0 home directory.

           HADOOP_HOME=/path/to/hadoop/home/directory/